 Iconic Hyundai cars

 Named after the musical term Sonata. the luxury sedan was first launched in the year 1985.
 However, the lack of demand made Hyundai withdraw the car from its popular lineup.
 Although the Sonata was not a huge success in India.
+It was sold between 2001 and 2005 in India.
 The sedan had a huge demand in the international market.

 The Hyundai Tucson was first launched in 2004.
 Pronounced as Tu-son in Korean.
 The mid-size SUV is a premium model to Santa Fe and above Creta in the Indian market. as a matter of fact, in several European countries, Tucson is called the Hyundai ix35.
 Tucson has not been a successful model in the segment unlike other cars from Hyundai.
 Although Hyundai is planning to launch an updated edition of Tucson next year.

-This was the Korean Manufacturers’ first MPV for the SUV segment.
+This was the Korean manufacturer’s first Multi-purpose SUV.
 The aggressive styling and reliable performance made the SUV stand out from its competition.
+It was sold between 2011 and 2014 in India.
 The new generation of Santa Fe comes under Tucson.

 The Kona EV is the first fully electric EV by Hyundai.
 The Kona EV first came out in the year 2019 and the new electrification policy has added a boost in the sales of the EV in the Indian market.